 DUI Crash Lawyer Atlanta Georgia

 Despite the fact that driving under the influence of alcohol is illegal in Georgia and every other state in the country, millions of drivers choose to drive while drunk, anyway.
 According to national statistics, almost 30 people die every day in this country in car accidents that are alcohol-related.
 There are many more who suffer serious or catastrophic injuries.
-If you have been injured in a drunk driving accident, contact an Atlanta Georgia DUI crash lawyer from the law office of Andrew R. Lynch, P.C.
+If you have been injured in a drunk driving accident, contact an Atlanta Georgia DUI crash lawyer from the law office of The Lynch Law Group.

 In most car accidents, the victim and their attorney must prove that the other driver behaved in a reckless or negligent manner that resulted in the crash and the victim’s injuries.
 In the majority of drunk driving accidents, the at-fault driver faces criminal DUI charges.
 These charges can be used as a presumption that the driver was negligent.
 The driver drank, got drunk, got behind the wheel of their car, crashed into the victim’s vehicle and was arrested.
 This is pretty strong evidence of the driver’s negligence.

 The legal doctrine for this is “res ipsa loquitor” which is Latin for “the thing speaks for itself.”
 Under this doctrine, instead of an Atlanta Georgia DUI crash lawyer having the burden to prove the other driver acted negligently, they can instead put forth circumstantial facts (the driver’s drunk driving arrest) and it then becomes the other driver’s burden to prove they did not act negligently.